Raise $50 million Dollars For Your Company, Business or Startup

 Regulation A+ is generally open to both United States and Canadian companies.
 Regulation A+ creates two tiers of capital raising opportunities.
 Tier 1 allows for offerings of up to $20 million in a 12-month period, including not more than $6 million in offers by selling securityholders that are affiliates of the issuer.
 Tier 2 allows for offerings of up to $50 million in a 12-month period, including not more than $15 million in offers by selling securityholders that are affiliates of the issuer.
 More importantly, the securities issued under either Tier are not subject to the restrictions on transfer imposed by United States federal securities laws.

-A Regulation A+ financing, in concert with a subsequent listing on one of the approved stock exchanges such as the CSE – Canadian Securities Exchange – can be a liquidity creating mechanism to not only get the financing but provide investors with a potential exit.
-Since CSE is a recognized exchange with the OTCMarkets and the Frankfurt Stock Exchange a company can expand their after-market reach into the United States and Europe.
+A Regulation A+ financing, in concert with a subsequent listing on one of the approved stock exchanges in Canada such as the NEO Exchange or the Canadian Securities Exchange – can be a liquidity creating mechanism to not only get the financing but provide investors with a potential exit.
+Since they are both recognized exchanges with the OTCMarkets and the Frankfurt Stock Exchange a company can expand their after-market reach into the United States and Europe.

 The benefit of a Regulation A+ offering is that issuers are able to sell to both non-accredited and accredited investors which will be freely trading without restriction in the United States.
 Regulation A+ creates a truly tradable security.
 An additional significant benefit is that companies may solicit interest prior to filing an offering statement for a Regulation A+ offering.